-The email system may be used for communicating with others on nonofficial business provided such communication does not disrupt or interfere with official state business in conformance with all agency policies, is kept to a minimum duration and frequency, and is not political in nature.
-Employees should remain aware that there is no expectation of privacy for anything sent or received through the agency's email system and email may be subject to the Texas Public Information Act.
-Personal use of TWC information resources is a privilege, not a right and may be revoked at any time and for any reason.
-Refer to the TWC Enterprise Information Security Policy and Information Security Standards for more information.
+Employees should remain aware that TWC can and will monitor employees' use of TWC's systems and that there is no expectation of privacy for anything sent or received through the agency's email or system or through the Teams chat feature.
+In addition, emails and Teams chats may be subject to disclosure under the Texas Public Information Act.
+Personal use of TWC information resources is a privilege, not a right, and may be revoked at any time and for any reason.